crackCodeLogn/PNR_Enquiry_IndianRailways_v2.0/README.md

 The starting point of the program is MainActivity.java

-This is the annotated version of the main branch, and contains some implementation of the checker framework.
+# What's new?
+i.
+This version contains some implementation of the checker framework. ii.
+The code has been transformed into a more testable and maintainable way. iii.
+The classses' responsibilities have been distributed and i have tried to achieve '1 class 1 role' iv.
+Unit tests have been included
+v.
+Project base has been shifted to Maven vi.
+Dedicated class for Constants and Helpers to reduce clutter in main code